tskit-dev/msprime/docs/demography.md

-four populations, as in this illustration of the model using the [demography package](https://github.com/apragsdale/demography) (see also [Figure 2B](http://dx.doi.org/10.1371/journal.pgen.1000695.g002) of the Gutenkunst et. al paper):
+four populations, as in this illustration of the model using the [demography package](https://github.com/apragsdale/demography) (see also [Figure 2B](http://dx.doi.org/10.1371/journal.pgen.1000695.g002) of the Gutenkunst et al. paper):

 ```{image} _static/Gutenkunst_OOA_diagram.svg
 :width: 500px